Dartvauder/NeuroSandboxWebUI/README.md

 ## Features:

 * Easy installation via install.bat (Windows only)
+* You can use the application via your mobile device in localhost (Via IPv4)
 * Flexible and optimized interface (By Gradio)
 * Support for Transformers and llama.cpp models (LLM)
 * Support for diffusers (safetensors) models (Stable Diffusion) - txt2img, img2img and Extras tabs